Dajbych.net

 Asynchronous Pattern

-Asynchronous programming was always possible in .NET, but it sucks, until the .NET 4.5.
-It introduces the await keyword, the imported F#’s pipe forward operator.
-When the threads just waits to the server respond, it actually does nothing but consuming machine’s resources.
-Separate thread is good for large computing tasks, but not for waiting thus blocking operations.
-The keyword await means: “Hey, this will take a while, do something useful in the meantime.”
+Asynchronous programming was always possible in .NET, but it was cumbersome until .NET 4.5.
+This version introduced the await keyword, similar to F#’s pipe-forward operator.
+When threads are just waiting for a server response, they do nothing but consume machine resources.
+Separate threads are good for large computing tasks, but not for waiting and blocking operations.
+The await keyword means: “Hey, this will take a while, do something useful in the meantime.”

-The HTTP protocol becomes a wide standard for data exchange for its useful features other protocols don’t have.
-Use methods that take single Uri argument in order to manipulate data.
+The HTTP protocol has become a widespread standard for data exchange due to its useful features that other protocols lack.
+Use methods that take a single Uri argument to manipulate data.
 For example:

 JavaScript Object Notation

-JSON becomes lightweight universal object serialization format compared to XML.
-The JsonObject is a concurrent of very serious and solid Json.NET library used with older .NET versions.
+JSON has become a lightweight, universal object serialization format compared to XML.
+The JsonObject class is a counterpart to the very robust Json.NET library used with older .NET versions.

 AtomPub